YF-W/MIR-CSNet/README.md

-# A Channel-Split Medical Image Semantic Segmentation Network Integrating Fusion of Differentiated Information
+# Channel-split network for information fusion

 paper address:https://github.com/YF-W/MIR-CSNet

 ***Semantic segmentation is crucial for advancing intelligent healthcare by enabling accurate labeling and delineation of lesion areas in medical images.
-To address limitations in traditional U-shaped networks, which only scale channels at encoding and decoding stages and show inadequate attention to background information, we developed MIR-CSNet (Multiscale Information Reorganization with Channel-Split Networks).
-This network includes IACI Net (Interactively Arranging Channel Information Network), which enhances multilevel information fusion by dynamically splitting, merging, and rearranging channels.
-Additionally, two pluggable modules, FB-SR (Both Foreground and Background with Semantic Recovery Module) and SSOC (Symmetrical Split Overlap Capture Module), are introduced to improve background extraction and feature integration.
+To address limitations in traditional U-shaped networks, which only scale channels at encoding and decoding stages and show inadequate attention to background information, we developed MIR-CSNet.
+This network includes IACI Net, which enhances multilevel information fusion by dynamically splitting, merging, and rearranging channels.
+Additionally, two pluggable modules, FB-SR and SSOC, are introduced to improve background extraction and feature integration.
 These innovations address the insufficient information fusion and low attention to background details observed in traditional approaches.***

 ## Paper:MIR-CSNet(Multiscale Information Reorganization with Channel-Split Networks)